giridhar7632/Three.js/07-cameras-and-controls.md

 })
 ```

-This is a simple 3D game created using PointerLock controls.

 We have seen the most useful controls in this chapter.
 Some developers are creating more useful controls for Three.js.
 You can see some other controls [here](https://github.com/mrdoob/three.js/blob/master/examples/js/controls) well documented and easy to use.